-Answered By: Dominic Bordelon
+Answered By: Carl

 Depositing your data allows you to archive your datasets so they can be stored, preserved, and shared with other researchers.
 Sharing enables new discoveries, helps increase your citation rates, and increases future possibilities for collaboration.